konahart/notion-scripts/README.md

-# pinterest-notion
+# notion-scripts
+Scripts for augmenting Notion
-Scripts for importing Pinterest boards into Notion
+ - export Pinterest boards for import to Notion

-Currently just outputs the Pinterest pins into a csv file, which can then be imported into Notion.
+ - get embedded tweet text and images into Notion

 More to come.